Also known as: side squat, lateral squat, wide-stance lateral squat, deep side lunge, single-leg lateral squat

 What common mistakes should I avoid?

-How can I progress or regress the Cossack Squat?
+How can I progress or modify the exercise?